-This nationally recognised, comprehensive course is recognised by the Mortgage & Finance Association of Australia (MFAA) as suitable for the professional development of mortgage originators.
-It meets ASIC's educational requirements for those in the finance industry.
-Successful completion of this course along with successful completion of the MFAA's Initial Compliance Pack will fulfil the education requirements for a Finance Broker status with the MFAA.
-The course is also recognised by the FBAA.
+The FNS40820 Certificate IV in Finance and Mortgage Broking course is now available.
+The FNS40820 is a comprehensive, nationally recognised course, approved by the Mortgage & Finance Association of Australia (MFAA) as suitable for the professional development of mortgage originators.
+It meets ASIC's educational requirements for those in or wanting to join the finance industry.
+Successful completion of this course along with successful completion of the MFAA's Initial Compliance Pack will fulfil the education requirements for a Finance Broker membership with the MFAA and FBAA.

 Options and Pricing:

-- A 3-day workshop (small groups to allow for individualised attention), $1295.
+- A 3-day live Zoom virtual workshop (small groups to allow for individualised attention), $1295.
 Click here to see our scheduled workshop DATES.
 Click here to see our VENUES.

 - Distance learning (correspondence study with hard copy of course material express mailed), $895

 - Online learning (at home study via NFI's online course platform), $695